tangentsoft/pidp8i/src/cc8/README.md

     fix, keeping in mind that we're using every trick in the book to fit as much functionality in as we currently do.
 It may not be possible to make this as reliable as modern C programmers expect.

-<a id="driver"></a>
-## Compiler Driver

-The OS/8 compiler distribution includes a driver program (`c8.c` &rarr;
-`CC.SV`).
-It simply asks for a filename and calls the first stage of the compiler proper, `CC1`.
-Eventually, we may add a preprocessor and call it from this driver between those steps.

 ## Demo